psu-libraries/contentdmtools/docs/batchCreateCompoundObjects.md

 3. Save metadata for all compound objects in the root directory of the batch as a CSV file named `metadata.csv`.
     * Metadata may first be created using Excel or another progam and converted to CSV.
     * Always use UTF-8 character encoding when editing and saving.
-    * All fields from the collections Field Properties need to be present and conform to any data types or other validations.
+    * All required fields from the collection's Field Properties need to be present and conform to any data types or other validations.
+Other fields may be included or excluded as desired.
-      * `Title` should always be the first column.
-It will soon be the second when you add `Directory`.
-    * **Two additional fields will be needed**
+    * **One additional fields is needed**
-      * `Directory` as the first column, followed by `Title`.
-This should contain the name of the subdirectory where the compound object files are stored in the batch directory.
+      * `Directory` must be the first column and contain the name of the subdirectory where the compound object files are stored in the batch directory.
-      * `File Name` as the last column.
+    * `Title` should always be the second column.
 4. Open PowerShell and navigate to where [contentdm-tools](https://github.com/psu-libraries/contentdmtools) are saved.
 It may be easier to navigate to this folder using Windows File Explorer and holding the shift key while right-clicking to select "Open PowerShell window here."
 5. Use the command `batchCreateCompoundObjects.ps1 -path C:\path\to\batch` to process batch of compound objects as described above.
 The outputs can be customized by using the following parameters:
      * `-metadata` specifies the path and filename for a CSV of metadata.
        * DEFAULT value is `metadata.csv`.
 Any file is assumed to be in the root directory of `-path`.
+     * `-throttle` specifies the number of CPU cores to use for parallel processing (JP2 conversion and OCR).
      * `-jp2` indicates whether or not you need to generate JP2 images.
 This is useful for vended digization.
 (PDFs can also be passed through, just use the appropriate `-ocr` option.)
        * `true` if you are starting with only TIF images and need to generate JP2 images.
 DEFAULT.
        * `false` if you are starting with TIF and JP2 images and only need to organize them.